ajamous1/tiny_tapeout/docs/info.md

 ### Core Functionality

-**Color Mixing**: The Y, X, and B buttons toggle Red, Green, and Blue color channels respectively.
+**Color Mixing**: The A, Y, and X buttons toggle Red, Green, and Blue color channels respectively.
 These combine additively to produce 8 colors:
 - R+G = Yellow, R+B = Magenta, G+B = Cyan, R+G+B = White
 - When no color is selected, the cursor moves without painting